bnguy208/bulk-rna-seq/README.md

 [SortMeRNA](https://github.com/sortmerna/sortmerna) is a tool designed to filter ribosomal RNA (rRNA) reads from RNA-seq data, allowing users to focus on the non-rRNA portion of the data, which typically contains the desired mRNA, lncRNA, and other non-coding RNAs.

 ## Alignment
+The alignment step is where sequenced reads are mapped to a reference genome, helping to determine the origin of each read and quantify gene expression.

+[STAR](https://github.com/alexdobin/STAR) is the default tool that is used to align RNA-seq reads to a reference genome.
+Other tools include HISAT2 and Bowtie2.
+During alignment, ambiguously aligned reads may be filtered out, ensuring that only high-confidence alignments contribute to downstream analysis.
+Post-alignment metrics are generated to evaluate the quality of mapping.

+The alignments are saved in SAM or BAM format, which includes information about each read's alignment position, strand orientation, and any mismatches or gaps.

 ## Quantification
+The process of quantification includes counting the number of reads that align to each gene.
+This step provides the basis for comparing gene expression levels across samples.

+[Salmon](https://combine-lab.github.io/salmon/) is the default tool that is called to perform quantification.
+It uses quasi-mapping with two-phase inference to quickly output accurate expression estimates as raw counts or transcripts per million (TPM) normalized counts.

 ## Outputs
+- FastQC Reports
+- MultiQC Summary Report
+- Trimmed Reads
+- Aligned Reads
+- Alignment Quality Metrics
+- Read Counts
+- Log Files

 ## Filtering Reads